DmxLarchey/Relevant-decidability/README.md

   versions of Coq: `Coq 8.8.2`, `Coq 8.9.1` and `Coq 8.10.1`.
   However, cleaning up with `make clean` might be necessary when switching to another version of Coq.

+* This repository was initially designed under `Coq 8.6.1`.
+However, due to changes in more recent versions of Coq, e.g. the `Focus` command being marked deprecated, the code has been updated and should now be compiled starting with `Coq 8.8`.